Posted By Eugene Bruno & Associates Posted in: Bus Accident.

 But if the bus driver and bus company have that duty of utmost care to boarding and exiting passengers, when does this duty end?
 Our lawyers explain that a passenger exiting the bus does not automatically terminate the duty of utmost care unless (1) the passenger has safely reached a relatively safe place away from the traffic and (2) the passenger is no longer exposed to risks of the bus’s operation.

 What many people in California do not realize is that bus companies’ liability may also extend to maintenance of bus stations.
 While this rule differs from one case to another, under certain circumstances, maintaining bus stations is one of the responsibilities of bus companies.
 That is because bus drivers and companies have a duty to stop the bus at a place that would be reasonably safe for passengers to board and exit the bus.

 Unless a passenger is disabled, the bus company has no legal duty to assist passengers in boarding or exiting their bus.
 However, bus companies do have a duty to give each passenger a “reasonable degree of attention.”
-Regardless of the situation in which you were injured on a bus, consult with our Chula Vista bus accident attorney from the Law Offices of Eugene G. Bruno, P.C., to seek compensation.
+Regardless of the situation in which you were injured on a bus, consult with our Chula Vista bus accident attorney from the Eugene Bruno & Associates, P.C., to seek compensation.
 Call at 888-278-6688 or fill out this contact form for a free case evaluation.